iansan5653/iansan5653/README.md

 I graduated from USF in 2020 with a degree in mechanical engineering, where I spent way too much of my time [building rockets](https://instagram.com/usfsoar) 🚀.

-In my free time I go to concerts, build stuff, and race sailboats in Tampa Bay ⛵.
+In my free time I work on and race sailboats in Tampa Bay ⛵.

 ---